The Terrible Thunderlizards: Day Z. Kutter

-Day Z. Kutter or "Kutter" (voiced by Bill Kopp), is the second-in-command of the team.
+Day Z. Kutter or "Kutter" (voiced by Bill Kopp) is the second-in-command of the team.
 He is a Styracosaurus, although he was mis-addressed as a Triceratops.
 As his name suggests, he is good with knives, being the master of the knife fight, and wears a skull T-shirt.
-Kutter is smarter than Squatt, but dumber than Doc.
-He is often shown fooling around with Squatt and requires Doc's quick wit and strength to help them focus.
+Kutter is smarter than Squatt but less intelligent than Doc.
+He is often shown fooling around with Squatt and, at times, requires Doc's quick wit and strength to help him focus.